1. What is TRIO?

 Day 4: Make a list of questions that might be on the exam and answer them in as much detail as possible.

-Learning Styles — Cornerstone peer mentors often use this method with students to assess their individual learning styles to better help them with their academic needs.
+Learning Styles — Cornerstone\TRIO peer coaches often use this method with students to assess their individual learning styles to better help them with their academic needs.

 Visual: Those who learn through seeing things.